QuentinRa/blog.quentinra.dev/proj/agile-scrum/index.md

 The client with interact with the **Product owner**.
 He must understand the business/market requirement, and organize the tasks so that the client get what he/she wanted.

-He will redact (and update) the **product backlog**, which is almost like a specification (`cahier des charges`).
+He will redact (and update) the **Product backlog**.
 He may not be the only one creating entries in the backlog, but others should ask him/her before, as he/she should know everything inside the backlog.

 <hr>